 Legacy Quantum-Si entered into an Offer Letter for Employment with Ms. Drayton as Legacy Quantum-Si's Chief Financial Officer on March 23, 2021.
 Pursuant to the terms of her Offer Letter, Ms. Drayton's initial annual base salary was \$330,000.
-Effective July 1, 2021, Ms. Drayton's current annual base salary was increased to \$385,000.
-Ms. Drayton is eligible to receive annual target bonus amount of up to 50% of her annual base salary, provided that she is employed with us through the scheduled date of payment of such bonuses.
+Ms. Drayton's current annual base salary is \$385,000.
+Beginning in 2021, Ms. Drayton is eligible to receive annual discretionary bonuses of up to 50% of her annual base salary, provided that she is employed with us through the scheduled date of payment of such bonuses.
 Ms. Drayton is entitled to receive a payment of \$50,000 following her relocation, to cover relocation expenses that must be repaid to us if Ms. Drayton voluntarily terminates her employment prior to 12 months from the payment date of such relocation payment.

-Pursuant to the Offer Letter, Ms. Drayton was granted 95,700 RSUs and 191,399 stock options with an exercise price of \$9.46 per share, with 25% of each award to vest on June 30, 2022, and the remainder of the options vesting in equal monthly installments, over the following three years and the remainder of the RSUs vesting in equal quarterly installments over the following three years, subject to Ms. Drayton's continued employment on each vesting date.
+Pursuant to the Offer Letter, Ms. Drayton was granted 95,700 RSUs and 191,399 stock options with an exercise price of \$9.46 per share, with 25% of each award to vest on June 30, 2022, and the remainder of the options vesting in equal monthly installments, over the following three years and the remainder of the RSUs vesting in equal quarterly installments over the following three years, subject to Ms. Drayton's continued employment on each vesting date, and subject to the consummation of the Business Combination in the case of the RSUs.